junxit/us-congress-bills-114/bill.md

 - **(b)** *Standards for underground natural gas storage facilities* Chapter 601 of title 49, United States Code, is amended by adding at the end the following:
   > ## § 60141.
 Standards for underground natural gas storage facilities
   >
-  > - **(a)** *Minimum safety standards* Not later than 2 years after the date of enactment of the PIPES Act of 2016, the Secretary of Transportation, in consultation with the heads of other relevant Federal agencies, shall issue minimum safety standards for underground natural gas storage facilities.
+  > - **(a)** *Minimum safety standards* Not later than 2 years after the date of enactment of the PIPES Act of 2016, the Secretary, in consultation with the heads of other relevant Federal agencies, shall issue minimum safety standards for underground natural gas storage facilities.
   > - **(b)** *Considerations* In developing the safety standards required under subsection (a), the Secretary shall, to the extent practicable—
   >   - **(1)** consider consensus standards for the operation, environmental protection, and integrity management of underground natural gas storage facilities;
   >   - **(2)** consider the economic impacts of the regulations on individual gas customers; and